Virginia-iGEM/igem-wikibrick/wiki/README.md

 - Make JQuery/Handlebars templates for headers and footers work.
 - Modify dev/html.js so that it also accepts markdown files.
   - The code's there, just commented out; need to keep markdown processor from mangling `<!DOCTYPE>` tag.
+- Update tutorials to reflect Build-Tool's current state
+- Automatically prepend watermark/license to the beginning of every file produced with the tool.
+Something along the lines of "THIS FILE WAS PRODUCED WITH [BUILD-TOOL-NAME], DEVELOPED BY THE VIRGINIA 2018 IGEM TEAM MEMBERS [WIKI TEAM MEMBERS]"

 #### Medium Priority